Malcolm Pirnie: Career

 After graduation in 1911, Pirnie started his career as assistant engineer at the New York City consulting firm Hazen and Whipple, where in 1916 he became partner and the company was renamed Hazen, Everett & Pirnie.
-During World War I, he was a as a sanitary engineer with a Red Cross mission in Moscow and served as a captain in the United States Army Transportation Corps.
+During World War I, he was a sanitary engineer with a Red Cross mission in Moscow and served as a captain in the United States Army Transportation Corps.
 In 1929, Pirnie started his own engineering firm Malcolm Pirnie, Inc. His work focused on water, sewage and sanitation facilities for American military installations.
 In 1944, he served as president of the American Society of Civil Engineers.

 Following World War II, he developed a plan for the industrial control of Germany, which sought to keep the country from having the industrial means to start another war with the least economic disturbance to Western Europe.
 He devised a similar plan for Japan, which was approved by the United States Department of State and the Allied Control Council.
 He was awarded the Hoover Medal in 1948 for his postwar work.
 In 1946 he founded Malcolm Pirnie Engineers with four partners.